fredhur/CircularQueueBuffer/README.md

 ## 1. Concept
 > CircularQueueBuffer is **fixed size Queue**.
 It seems like FIFO queue, but difference between FIFO queue is that if new data is enqueuing while queue size is full, dequeuing queue and then enqueueing new data. ( a.k.a shift data).
-SimpleBuffer implements this concept as normal array.
+SimpleBuffer implements this concept as normal array and circular queue concept.

 <img src="https://user-images.githubusercontent.com/7028314/168482819-55f8edca-3ff4-4955-9493-cb7fc30ab77b.png" width="400" height="300"/>